 Potency of tincture using marijuana flower: Here’s how you can find out how much THC is in your cannabis tincture.
 If you make your extract using marijuana buds, your potency can range from as low as 5% THC for low quality seeded Mexican brick weed, 15% – 20% for high quality flowers, even up to 30% and beyond for some strains.

 If you don’t have the luxury of using tested buds from a dispensary, you’ll need to estimate.
 For example, if I have 4 grams of really good (but not super sick) AK-47 flower, I’d estimate the potency to be about 17%.
 Each gram of flower is 1000 mg, so there would be 170 mg THC per gram.
 4 grams of weed would be 4 x 170 mg which equals 680 total milligrams.
-Assuming proper decarb and a thorough extract, your final ticture would have 680 mg THC.
+Assuming proper decarb and a thorough extract, your final tincture would have 680 mg THC.
 If you have a final product equaling one liquid ounce or 30ml of tincture, each ml will have 23 ml of THC.

 Potency of tincture made using shatter/dabs/honey oil/butane hash oil (BHO): Using shatter to cook edibles is a great idea for several reasons.
 The purity of the cannabis concentrate means your tincture will have a less planty flavor than if you used buds.
 Plus it’s a lot easier to determine how potent your tincture is.
 Since most BHO is in the 70-75% THC range, you can estimate 72% which means each gram (1000 mg) of concentrate has 720 mg THC.
-Using 1 gram of shatter in your tincture recipe that yields 1 oz of final product means that you’ll have thirty servings that are 1 ml each, with 24 ml per serving.
+Using 1 gram of shatter in your BHO tincture recipe that yields 1 oz of final product means that you’ll have thirty servings that are 1 ml each, with 24 ml per serving.
 To double the potency use 2 grams of shatter instead of one.

 Potency of tincture made using marijuana trim or sugar leaves: Please don’t try this recipe with trim.
 It will taste like a chlorophyll smoothie.
-For best results, make dry ice hash to get some kief for this recipe.
+For best results, process trim first make dry ice hash to get some kief for this cannabis tincture recipe.
 Or just rub dried trim across a 72 micron screen such as your trim tray, it’ll take a while to get the 4 grams of kief needed but it’s well worth the effort compared to going through all the steps above and still yielding a planty, impotent tincture that makes everything taste like crap.